nus-cs2103-AY2223S2/tp/README.md

 ### 🔍 Filter contacts by their tags quickly

 MODCheck can quickly filter all your contacts based on the tag provided

+### 💾 Instant saving when changes are made

+MODCheck can save all your work immediately on the fly

+### ✅ List all contacts quickly without lag

+MODCheck can display all your contacts in one go!

 ## Usage